What Does a Small Animal Vet Do? Exploring a Pet Doctor’s Role

 There are several different veterinary specialties out there, but small animal veterinarians are undoubtedly the most well-known.
 If the idea of working with pets is what appeals to you, a career in small animal medicine is what you want.

 Before you commit, you’ll want to learn as much as you can about veterinarians who work with small animals.
 Join us as we explore a typical day in the life of a small animal vet, the skills you’ll need to succeed within this specialization, and more.

 What does a small animal vet do?

-For vets who are also business owners, duties extend even further.
-Dr. Blue explains that responsibilities include “being an everyday leader and motivator for the staff.”
+“A typical day is extremely busy,” says Dr. Diarra Blue, co-owner of Cy-Fair Animal Hospital in Texas.
+For vets who are also business owners, the duties extend even further.
+He explains that in addition to a multitude of administrative responsibilities, clinic owners are tasked with “being an everyday leader and motivator for the staff.”

 What skills do small animal vets need?

+Small animal medicine can be a challenging field, and some people are better suited for it than others.
 “It takes grit, determination, and a constant reflection of self-truth to be successful in this profession,” Dr. Magnifico says.
 She adds that it’s crucial to keep sight of what made you want to become a veterinarian in the first place.

-Picture yourself working with pets
+Do you picture yourself working with pets?

 It’s easy to see that small animal vets play an important role in keeping our four-legged companions happy and healthy.
 The job might not be easy, but it’s incredibly rewarding for practitioners who are passionate about pets.